What To Know Before Installing A Shiplap Ceiling: Design Ideas

 • Foam-board installation – Provides added insulation and a level surface.

-• Shiplap furring strips – These are thin, long trim strips of wood or metal that are attached to a wall or ceiling to create a level surface for installing panel boards.
+• Shiplap furring strips – These are thin, long trim strips of wood or metal attached to a wall or ceiling to create a level surface for installing panel boards.
 The plank boards are then installed on top of the furring strips.

 Wood Filler – It fills gaps or holes on newly installed panel boards to maintain a smooth and airtight surface before painting.